 If you're considering getting a home warranty for the house you're selling, there are a few things to keep in mind.
 Depending on the coverage you choose, a home warranty can cost anywhere from $300 to $700 a year.
 Typically, home warranties last for a year after the closing date on the new home.
 And depending on the company, service fees per repair can cost between $60 and $100.

-Offering a home warranty can be a good incentive to potential buyers.
+Offering a home warranty can be a good incentive for potential buyers.
 New and experienced buyers alike appreciate the safety net that a home warranty provides.
-The last thing they’ll want to do is get trapped with unexpected expenses on their new home.
-Especially if the home’s appliances are a few years old, a home warranty can save them money.
+The last thing they'll want to do is get trapped with unexpected expenses on their new home.
+Especially if the home's appliances are a few years old, a home warranty can save them money.

 Any home that might be considered hard-to-sell will greatly benefit from a home warranty.
 For example, if you're selling an older home, providing a warranty is a no-brainer.
 For buyers who are drawn to the visual charm of an older home but who balk at the thought of out-of-date or worn-down appliances, a warranty gives added peace-of-mind.

 If your home has been sitting on the market for a while, a home warranty can help drum up some interest.
 It could be the tipping point for potential buyers who weren't previously interested in your home or who are choosing between multiple options.

 Robert Taylor, a home rehabber/flipper in the Sacramento region, tells us that buyers can have peace of mind "knowing a reputable repair person will be doing the repair.
 They won't need to spend time looking for a qualified person or wondering if the technicians are going to rip them off trying to sell something they don't need.
 The last thing you need when you have an appliance failure is a salesperson trying to sell you a brand new system when all you need is a thirty dollar part."